Lastaapps/menza/README.md

 in a much more pleasant and usable way for phones.
 It shows today's and this week's menu, opening hours, contacts, announcements and addresses for all canteens.

-Core parts are written in Kotlin Multiplatform, support for JVM target can be added right away.
-Other targets require more work (non-JVM web scraping library required), but it still may be manageable for somebody to port this codebase to native or js platforms.

-See **contributing** below.

 ##### What does 'Menza' mean?

 Menza is the Czech word for school cafeteria.